 What are unknown onset seizures?

 As the name suggests, unknown onset seizures are seizures where the start of the episode is not known.
-With a diagnosis, the seizure may eventually be classified as a focal onset seizure or a generalized onset seizure.
+With a diagnosis, the seizure may eventually be classified as a focal onset seizure or a generalised onset seizure.

-Unknown onset means the seizure cannot be diagnosed as either focal or generalized and may mean the classification is temporary until more information about the seizures comes to hand over time or with more testing involved.
+Unknown onset means the seizure cannot be diagnosed as either focal or generalised and may mean the classification is temporary until more information about the seizures comes to hand over time or with more testing involved.

 How long can a seizure last?

 Some seizures may last for just a few seconds, while others can continue for several minutes.
-It’s important to understand the different types of seizures and their duration so that you can recognize the early signs of a seizure disorder.
+It’s important to understand the different types of seizures and their duration so that you can recognise the early signs of a seizure disorder.

 Partial seizures, for example, may only last for a few seconds or minutes and may only affect one part of the body, such as the arms or legs.
 These seizures are often accompanied by symptoms such as tingling, twitching, or a sense of déjà vu.
-On the other hand, generalized onset seizures may involve the entire body and can last for several minutes.
+On the other hand, generalised onset seizures may involve the entire body and can last for several minutes.
 These seizures often involve a loss of consciousness, convulsions, or violent muscle contractions.